Snugug/gulp-armadillo/README.md

 Follow our [Developing with the Armadillo](https://github.com/Snugug/gulp-armadillo/wiki/Developing-with-the-Armadillo) instructions to get set up and start working.

+Armadillo also provides some [additions to standard rendering](https://github.com/Snugug/gulp-armadillo/wiki/Armadillo-Additions) you may be use to to make your life a little happier when using it.

 ## Basic Armadillo Commands

 There are four basic commands that your armadillo knows that you're likely to run: